Elastic curves and phase transitions: Qualitative properties

-\begin{proof}[Proof of Proposition \ref{propinfleciton1}] Since $|\theta_0|,|\theta_1|<\pi/2$, Theorem \ref{thmmain1} implies that there is $\bar{\varepsilon}>0$ such that for any $\varepsilon\in(0,\bar{\varepsilon})$ the minimizer $\gamma_\varepsilon$ is represented as the graph curve $\{y=u_\varepsilon(x)\}$ of some smooth function $u_\varepsilon$; this is easily proved by the same decomposition as in the proof of Proposition \ref{propselfintersection}.
-Then we find that such $\gamma_\varepsilon$ of graph curve does not have two inflection points.
-Indeed, if $\gamma_\varepsilon$ has two inflection points, then the curvature of $\gamma_\varepsilon$ must be expressed by the $\cn$-function, and hence a part of $\gamma_\varepsilon$ is represented as the graph of $U$ in Lemma \ref{lemlocalperturbation} (up to a Euclidean motion).
-In this case, we can construct an admissible curve of which energy is less than the minimum of $\mathcal{E}_\varepsilon$ by using the perturbation in Lemma \ref{lemlocalperturbation}, but this is a contradiction. \end{proof}
+\begin{proof}[Proof of Proposition \ref{propinfleciton1}] Since $|\theta_0|,|\theta_1|<\pi/2$, Theorem \ref{thmmain1} implies that there is $\bar{\varepsilon}>0$ such that for any $\varepsilon\in(0,\bar{\varepsilon})$ the minimizer $\gamma_\varepsilon$ is represented as the graph curve $\{y=u_\varepsilon(x)\}$ of some smooth function $u_\varepsilon$ up to isometry; this is easily proved by the same decomposition as in the proof of Proposition \ref{propselfintersection}.
+Then we find that such $\gamma_\varepsilon$ does not have two inflection points; in fact, if so, then the graph representation of $\gamma_\varepsilon$ contradicts the turning angle condition (as described above the statement of this proposition).
+The proof is complete. \end{proof}

 To complete the proof of Theorem \ref{thmqualitativeelastica} we shall summarize the results in this subsection.

 \begin{proof}[Proof of Theorem \ref{thmqualitativeelastica}] Proposition \ref{propselfintersection} immediately implies the self-intersection part in Theorem \ref{thmqualitativeelastica} since if there would be a sequence $\varepsilon_j\to0$ and a sequence of minimizers $\{\gamma_{\varepsilon_j}\}_j$ having self-intersections, then it contradicts Proposition \ref{propselfintersection}.
 Similarly, Propositions \ref{propinfleciton0} and \ref{propinfleciton1} imply the upper bound part in Theorem \ref{thmqualitativeelastica}, and also, Proposition \ref{propinfleciton} implies the part to determine the number of the inflection points.
 Finally, combining Proposition \ref{propinfleciton} with Theorem \ref{thmmain1}, we immediately obtain the part on the total variation of the tangential angle in Theorem \ref{thmqualitativeelastica}.
 The proof is now complete. \end{proof}